 The total amount paid by Charter Holdco and all of its subsidiaries is limited to the amount necessary to reimburse Charter for all of its expenses, costs, losses, liabilities and damages paid or incurred by it in connection with the performance of its services under the various management agreements and in connection with its corporate overhead, administration, salary expense and similar items.
 The expenses subject to reimbursement include fees Charter is obligated to pay under the mutual services agreement with CII.
 Payment of management fees by Charter's operating subsidiaries is subject to certain restrictions under the credit facilities and indentures of such subsidiaries and the indentures governing the Charter Holdings public debt.
 If any portion of the management fee due and payable is not paid, it is deferred by Charter and accrued as a liability of such subsidiaries.
 Any deferred amount of the management fee will bear interest at the rate of 10% per year, compounded annually, from the date it was due and payable until the date it is paid.
-For the years ended December 31, 2003, 2004 and 2005 and the three months ended March 31, 2006, the subsidiaries of Charter Holdings paid approximately \$84 million, \$90 million, \$128 million and \$33 million, respectively, in management fees to Charter.
+For the years ended December 31, 2003, 2004 and 2005, the subsidiaries of Charter Holdings paid approximately \$84 million, \$90 million and \$128 million, respectively, in management fees to Charter.